 Don’t add the bacon!
 You can use a vegetarian substitute or simply up the amount of mushrooms and other veg that you include.

 Parmesan is not vegetarian so you will need to use a substitute.
-Almost all of the supermarkets carry a vegetarian alternative, usually labeled as “Italian Style Hard Cheese”.
+Almost all of the supermarkets carry a vegetarian alternative, usually labelled as “Italian Style Hard Cheese”.
 You should also make sure that the mozzarella or cheddar you use is suitable for veggies.

 Make it Vegan